ICAMS/calphy/examples/cli.md

-## Running `pytint`
+## Running `calphy`

-After the calculations are specified in the input file, `pytint` can be run by:
+After the calculations are specified in the input file, `calphy` can be run by:

 ```
-tint -i inputfilename
+calphy -i inputfilename
 ```